BiscuitPrime/BiscuitPrime/README.md

 ### ⚔️ Tank A Faire

+A 3D top-down, 2-player arcade game where you play as a tank against your adversary.

 A 2-player arcade game made for the **2021 Soirée Mintech**, where I mainly was the *3D Artist*.

+I was the **lead 3D artist** during this project.
+You can play our game <a href="">here</a>.

 *TO BE UPDATED, sorry* 😢